 CURRENT HAZARDS LINK ABOVE THE MAP ON THE LEFT.

-S winds around 10 kt.
+E winds 5 to 10 kt.
 Seas around 2 ft.
+A chance of rain.

-E winds 5 to 10 kt.
-Seas 2 to 3 ft. winds and seas higher in and near tstms. seas are reported as significant wave height...which is the average of the highest third of the waves. individual wave heights may be more than twice the significant wave height.
+W winds 20 to 25 kt with gusts up to 30 kt.
+Seas 4 to 7 ft.
+A chance of rain. seas are reported as significant wave height...which is the average of the highest third of the waves. individual wave heights may be more than twice the significant wave height.